codeBelt/boilerplate/README.md

 npm install -g slush gulp bower
 ```

 If you choose TypeScript as an option.
-You'll need to have `typings` installed for a smooth installation
+You'll need to have `typings` installed for a smooth installation:

 ```
 npm install -g typings